JeffersonLab/swcarpentry-jlab-jupyter/_episodes/01-introduction.md

 > 3. Upload only the files from the `1_Basics` directory into the tutorial
 >    directory on the Jupyter server
 {: .challenge}

+## A word of caution: What the Jupyter server at Jefferson Lab  is NOT!

+The Jupyter server at Jefferson Lab should be treated in the same way as an interactive farm node: it is a shared resource that can be access by a large number of users at any given time.
+It is **not** a computational cluster.

+Work that is suitable for use on the Jupyter server should be limited to:
+- visualization of analysis result: plotting, etc...
+- prototyping of analysis steps, with as ultimate goal the submission to a batch farm node (more on that later).

+Just as with the interactive farm nodes, there are maximum CPU and memory usage limits in place.
+Your Jupyter kernel may get killed if it is using too much resources (or at least it will get re-niced to run with lower priority).
+Abuse of this system, just as with the interactive farm nodes, is likely to lead to revocation of use privileges.